mrchu39/fritz-classification/README.md

 - [x] Include additional classification techniques using photometry.
 - [x] Additional accuracy with Zooniverse
 - [ ] ~~Include RCF checking through the API and with photometry curves.
 (This is being looked into but may be challenging as it takes significantly longer to do it through API.)~~ This is not really practical as it is too time-inefficient and requires too much user input anyway.
-- [ ] Assigning SEDM follow-ups for noisy data or as addition with RCF checking.
+- [ ] ~~Assigning SEDM follow-ups for noisy data or as addition with RCF checking.~~
+- [ ] Incorporating the Fritz API TNS reporting capabilities.

 ## Changelog

+### 2022-06-15

+- Minor fixes to author lists for TNS reports.

 ### 2022-05-20